Providing for children with special educational needs and disabilities at The Manor School

 01225 700 150

 How does The Manor School’s S.E.N.D Policy relate to children who are looked after by the local authority?

 Children who are looked after have the same right to an education as all children, but may have additional needs for a range of issues.
-The Manor School recognises this and works productively with looked after children sand their social worker, Virtual School, Virtual Headteacher and any other professionals involved in their care.
-The Manor School’s designated teacher for looked after children is Jacqueline White They are responsible for ensuring that looked after children have access to the full range of opportunities in school, that the statutory Personal Education Plan (P.E.P) is arranged and reviewed regularly and that there are clear lines of communication between the school and all those involved in upholding the well-being of a looked after child.
+The Manor School recognises this and works productively with looked after children and their social worker, Virtual School, Virtual Headteacher and any other professionals involved in their care.
+The Manor School’s designated teacher for looked after children is Jacqueline White.
+All these professionals work together to ensure that looked after children have access to the full range of opportunities in school, that the statutory Personal Education Plan (P.E.P) is arranged and reviewed regularly and that there are clear lines of communication between the school and all those involved in upholding the well-being of a looked after child.

 What should I do if I have a complaint that relates to my son or daughter’s S.E.N.D?

 If a parent is concerned about anything to do with the education that we are providing at our school, they should, in the first instance, discuss the matter with their child’s class teacher.
 Most matters of concern can be dealt with in this way.
 Where a parent feels that a situation has not been resolved through contact with the class teacher, or that their concern is of a sufficiently serious nature they should make an appointment to discuss it with the S.E.N.Co, member of the Senior Management Team or the Headteacher.